CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 W Stevens, 1896\
 https://orthic.shorthand.fun/teaching-pt1 \
 https://orthic.shorthand.fun/teaching-pt2 \
-“The following lessons have been drawn up for the use of teachers in the “Orthic” system of shorthand.”
+> The following lessons have been drawn up for the use of teachers in the “Orthic” system of shorthand.
 …
-“If teachers and students will only follow these hints, and the lessons, as they are laid down, not hurrying, immediate success will accrue to their efforts.”
+> If teachers and students will only follow these hints, and the lessons, as they are laid down, not hurrying, immediate success will accrue to their efforts.

 This book is to be used in conjunction with the Manual and the Supplement.
 Part 1 covers the Manual in 9 lessons, divided into Fully Written and Abbreviated.
 It adds a few rules, and moves others.
 Part 2 claims to be "the same methods of abbrviation, extended," but I believe it's better classified as the Reporting level.